hoperedemption/AML_Projects/README.md

 ## Project 1 - Age Regression Based on MRI Brain Scans

 ### Overview
-The goal is to predict age from MRI brain scans using various ML techniques.
+The goal was to predict age from MRI brain scans using various ML techniques.
 The focus was on data preprocessing, feature selection, and model ensembling to achieve optimal regression performance.

 ### Key Steps
 ### Data Preprocessing